I was told there were only four,

 I've no idea how, but they do.

-For when you remove your eyes from the screen,
+The moment you tear your eyes from the screen,

 Look for a dark silhouette in the hall

-With the most horrid face that you've ever seen!
+With the most horrid face you've ever seen!

 Perhaps the most frightening moment of all